Trivadis/plsql-formatter-settings/sqlcl/README.md

                   xml=embedded uses advanced settings defined in format.js arbori=<file>   path to the file containing the Arbori program for custom format settings arbori=default uses default Arbori program included in sqlcl ignore=<file>   path to the file containing file patterns to ignore.
 Patterns are defined per line.
 Each line represent a glob pattern.
 Empty lines and lines starting with a hash sign (#) are ignored.
+  --help, -h,     print this help screen and exit --version, -v   print version and exit
+  --register, -r  register SQLcl command tvdformat and exit
 ```

 ## Register Script `format.js` as SQLcl Command `tvdformat`